hausdorff/pyli/README.md

 ... but it is enough to do some interesting things.

-pyle is distributed with an MIT license which basically lets you use it for almost anything, as long as you keep the license in the project, and don't take my name off of the stuff I wrote.
+`pyli` is distributed with an MIT license which basically lets you use it for almost anything, as long as you keep the license in the project, and don't take my name off of the stuff I wrote.